 Take a peek at these seven delicious hot cross bun recipes for a fancy super treat.

 Imagine the Easter bunny running into the baker and creating the most heavenly dessert ever.
 Well, this is it folks.
 Chocolate hot cross bun and butter pudding with the perfect amount of gooeyness.
 Nom.

-There’s a an overload of deliciousness in this hot cross bun bake.
+There’s an overload of deliciousness in this hot cross bun bake.
 Apricot jam, dark chocolate chips, orange, vanilla AND thick cream.
 Holy moly!
-I think this one deserves an after dinner lie down.
+I think this one deserves an after-dinner lie-down.
 Who’s in? (via Good Food)

 French toast oui oui!

 Figs and french toast?
 We don’t need telling twice!
 A hint of cinnamon and a drizzle of maple syrup work wonders for this fruity combo.
 This dish alone is worth letting your hot cross buns go stale. (via Taste)

 Not one for sharing?
 Then look right this way.
 Individual bun and butter puddings mean you get dubbed host of the year while making sure no one gets their sticky mitts on your serve.
 Win-win! (via Kitchen Wench)

 Get ready to stack it; preferably straight into this pile of sweetness.
 Hot cross buns, Nutella, strawberries and yoghurt combine to form this tower to tempt the taste buds.
 One serve of fruit?
 This is so OK for breakfast. (via Taste)